The dictionary defines fate as “forces outside your control that make things happen.”

 A must-buy for all Marvel fans and avid Tello flyers!

-Sorting out my tech stuff in the attic for spring cleaning, I discovered a cache of old MP3 players.
+Sorting out my tech stuff in the attic for spring cleaning, I was surprised to discover a cache of old MP3 players.
 Among them were five (5) Rio 500 made by Diamond Multimedia in the late 1990s.
 They all came complete with odd-looking (smaller than a standard 5-pin Mini B) USB cables and some old batteries.

-Why I had 5 of them, I had forgotten.
-Excitedly, I put a fresh Duracell AA battery into one of the units and slid the power switch on.
+I had totally forgotten why I had five (5) of them.
+Excitedly, I inserted a fresh Duracell AA battery into one of the units and slid the power switch on.
 The unit’s small, rectangular (1.5″ x 0.57″) screen glowed a warm blue hue, and the first track in the playlist appeared.

 This thing still works!